Wilson Museum

 The Wilson Museum is a museum in Castine, Maine, United States.
 It was founded using the collection of Dr John Howard Wilson, a geologist.

 History

 Wilson lived in Philadelphia, Brooklyn and Nantucket during his youth.
 He arrived at Castine in 1891 with his mother, Cassine Cartwright Wilson.
 He received a PhD in geology from Columbia University.

 In 1921, Mrs Wilson gave the western part of the land she owned to build a museum for John Wilson's collections.
-The building was designed by architects Milton See & Son of New York.
+The building was designed by architects Milton See & Son of New York. and is listed on the National Register of Historic Places.
 Three other buildings were added in the late 1960s, the Blacksmith Shop, Hearse House, and the John Perkins House.